 The candidate will be tested in a long case for 20 minutes and several short cases for 40 minutes.
 Real patients will be involved.

-To prepare for the long case, the candidate will be given 40 minutes for history taking and physical examination, followed by 20 minutes for questioning.
+To prepare for the long case, the candidate will be given 40 minutes for history taking and physical examination, followed by 20 minutes for questioning by two examiners.
 He should check for the physical signs of the patients.
 The candidate will be tested on the clinical management of the patients.

 For the short cases, the candidate will be examined by two pairs of examiners at 2 stations, each for 20 minutes.
 At Station 1, the candidate will be tested in cases of Abdomen (for 8 minutes), Cardiovascular System (for 8 minutes) and General Medicine (such as Joint, Thyroid, Fundi, etc.) (for 4 minutes).
 At Station 2, the candidate will be tested in cases of Respiratory System (for 8 minutes), Neurology (for 8 minutes) and General Medicine (for 4 minutes).
 Written tasks can be part of a station in short-case examinations.

 Candidates will be tested on a selection of cases and investigations in Objective Structured Clinical Examination (OSCE).
-There will be 8 OSCE stations with 6 minutes duration for each station.
+There will be 8 OSCE stations (5 interactive stations and 3 non-interactive stations) with one examiner and 6 minutes duration for each station.
 The aim of the examination is to ensure that the candidate is competent to handle clinical situations, including history taking, physical examination, interpretation of investigations and treatment.
 The stations may be either interactive or non-interactive.
 At least one station will be devoted to an Orthopaedic problem.
 Real patients will be involved in interactive stations.
 Candidates may need to complete written tasks in non-interactive stations.
 Rest stations may also be present in addition to these 8 OSCE stations.

 Some of the examples of themes in OSCE stations are as follows: history taking and communication, investigation and management, procedural skills, X-ray in Orthopaedic Surgery and clinical stations in head & neck, breast, vascular system, abdomen, hernia, lumps & bumps and Orthopaedic Surgery.

-In regard to the short cases, the candidate will be examined by a pair of examiners for 20 minutes.
-The aim is to test the candidate’s competency in eliciting and interpreting physical signs.
-Real paediatric patients will be involved.
-In addition, the candidate may be examined on clinical materials or other laboratory findings.
+In regard to the short cases, each candidate will be examined by four pairs of examiners for four virtual / simulated cases.
+These cases will cover cardiovascular system, neurological system, respiratory system, and general examination.
+Each case will last for 10 minutes.
+The aim is to test the candidate’s competency in identifying and interpreting physical signs.
+No real patients will be involved.
+Video clips, laboratory findings, and other clinical materials will be used.